Kroc/pling-z80/docs/pling!.md

 Any functions calls or expressions in the lambda are not evaluated until execution; the expressions are stored in the lambda in a frozen, uncalculated state.

 A function is a lambda with a name.
-A function is defined by a name and a lambda of instructions:
+A function is defined with the `fn` keyword, a name and a lambda of instructions:

     fn three :
         ( 1 + 2 )